EnderLiliesFans5040/EnderLilies.DebugModExtended/README.md

 [Upstream](https://github.com/Trexounay/EnderLilies.DebugMod) More features and bugs.
 ## Instalation
- - Download the latest [release](https://github.com/EnderLiliesFans5040/EnderLilies-Debug-Mod/releases/latest) zip
+ - Download the latest [release](https://github.com/EnderLiliesFans5040/EnderLilies-Debug-Mod/releases/latest) DebugMod zip
+ - [Optional] Download ExtraMod zip
  - Extract the zip file in the "Paks" directory of Ender Lilies' installation folder:
  `steamapps\common\ENDER LILIES\EnderLilies\Content\Paks\`
  - The zip works from version 1.0.3 to version 1.1.6 of the game